cianix/cnxMedia/README.md

 2. title2
 ....

-The Number of mp3 files and tracks on txt file must be the same.
+The Number of mp3 or flac files and tracks in txt file must be the same.
-The script uses mp3info and id3v2 to make the job.
+The script uses mp3info and id3v2 to tag mp3s and metaflac to tag flacs.
 ~~~~~